MSCI-245-342/hw-wordgame-codio-guides/.guides/content/Part-0--Demystifying-SaaS-app-creation-a5d4.md

   ![.guides/img/newProject](.guides/img/newProject.png)

-  You will follow along in this new browser tab for the rest of the project.
+**You will do your work in this new browser tab for the rest of the project.
+Do not attempt to do the work in the same project as the Codio instructions.**

 * Open up a terminal.
 You can access the terminal in Codio (where you would type this command) through the top tool bar Tools > Terminal.